r3recube/re3_challenge_restart_ops_sqs/README.md

 ## Requirements
 This task tests AWS service integration, Python scripting, and understanding of autoscaling principles.
+- Candidates must successfully complete the mandatory tasks to progress in the hiring process, demonstrating fundamental AWS and Python skills essential for the role.
+- Optional tasks are there for earning additional points, showing a deeper understanding and broader skill set.
+- The bonus task is specifically for those who want to showcase advanced knowledge in infrastructure automation and DevOps practices, going above the basic requirements.

 ### Mandatory requirements
 Essential tasks that test the core competencies required for the position.
 These include setting up the AWS infrastructure, writing the basic producer and consumer scripts using python, and configuring auto-scaling based on SQS messages.
 These tasks assess the candidate's fundamental skills in AWS services, Python scripting, and understanding of cloud architecture.